THE BEST 9 CAMPING KNIVES OF 2019

 A great camping knife can be a hiker’s best friend.
 While you probably won’t use your knife for fending off lions, you will need a stable knife to complete many tasks around your campsite.
-From cutting wood to preparing food, you’ll be amazed how many uses you can put your camping knife to.
+From cutting wood, skinning game to preparing food, you’ll be amazed how many uses you can put your camping knife to.

 In this article, we’ll go over the things every camper needs to know before purchasing a camping knife.
 We’ll also share a few of our favorite camping knives to help you on your quest for the perfect blade.

 StatGear 99416 Surviv-All Outdoor